tensorflow/ecosystem/distribution_strategy/README.md

-# Multi-worker Training using Distribution Strategies
+# Multi-worker Training Using Distribution Strategies

 This directory provides an example of running multi-worker training with Distribution Strategies.